-Removing the area to find out if it is a melanoma skin cancer is called an excision biopsy.
+The specialist doctor might remove the abnormal area to find out if it's a melanoma skin cancer.
+This is called an excision biopsy.

 You lie down on the treatment couch.
-Your specialist, usually a consultant dermatologist or a plastic surgeon who is experienced in melanoma, injects some local anaesthetic into the area around the mole.
+Your specialist injects some local anaesthetic into the area around the mole.
 This numbs the area.
+You will be awake.

 They remove the whole mole and a small amount (2mm) of normal skin around it.
-This is what the British Association of Dermatologists recommend in their guidelines.
-Your specilist sends what they remove to the laboratory.
+Your specialist sends what they remove to the laboratory.

-They close the wound with stitches.
+They might need to close the wound with stitches.
 You may have a small dressing over the top to begin with.
 Your doctor or nurse will let you how to look after the wound and dressing.

-A week or two later, you go back to the clinic or your GP practice to have your stitches taken out.
-You might have stitches that dissolve on their own instead.
+You can usually remove the dressing a few days after the operation.
+If you’ve had stitches you’ll need to go back to the clinic or your GP practice to have your stitches taken out.
+Or you might have stitches that dissolve on their own instead.

 Getting your results